 What Exactly Is a Trail Easement?

-A pubic trail easement lets people use a trail to get across your property for recreational purposes.
-You still own the land that the trails on, and you still have all of the rights and responsibilities of an owner – when you establish a trail easement on your property, you have legally given the public the right to use the trail.
+A trail easement allows people to use a trail to access private property for recreational purposes.
+Landowners still own the land that the trail is on and have all of the rights and responsibilities of an owner.

 Most trail easements also give the holder of the easement the right to build and maintain the trail.
 The trail easement is formalized as a legal document and becomes part of the legal land description, just like a utility or road easement.
 It is recorded in the County’s Recorder’s Office.